jvscorrea/jvscorrea/README.md

 ### Hi there 👋

-I'm a Frontend developer for 9 years ago, through all these years I've been learning a lot of things about user experience and new ways to develop amazing interfaces.
+I'm a Frontend developer for 9 years, through all these years I've been learning a lot of things about user experience and new ways to develop amazing interfaces.
 I work with the technologies React, Typescript, and Javascript.
 I have good knowledge of Figma projects to extract layouts and make them available on the web.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-444444?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jvscorrea/)](https://www.linkedin.com/in/jvscorrea/)